-In addition to acquiring specialist knowledge, during the programme you will develop all sorts of competencies which you will need later for being able to carry out your work well.
-You will do this by, amongst other things, working on a project basis on ‘real life assignments’ from the industry.
-Alongside projects, you will follow lectures, guest lectures and seminars, courses, training and coaching sessions.
-You will also undertake a number of work placements and participate in excursions and study trips.
-The entire study programme is very much practice-based.
+During your studies you will acquire specialist knowledge and develop competencies that you need for being able to carry out your future work in logistics well.
+In our learning community you will work on a project basis on real-life assignments from the logistics industry.
+In addition, you will attend lectures, guest lectures and seminars, training courses and coaching sessions.
+You will also do a number of work placements and participate in excursions and field trips.
+The study programme is practice-based and optimally linked to the demands of the industry!

 You can find more information about planning, curriculum and subjects in the complete programme.
 We will explain below what you can expect in each year.